 That might sound like hippy rubbish to some of you, and to be honest if you’d said something like that to me 6 years ago, I wouldn’t have believed a word of it either, but trust me it’s true!
 I’m living proof of it being true, so please bear with me and let me explain further.

 Start by taking the day exactly as it is.
+However it is.

 However you’re feeling, lean into those feelings, really feel them and let them move through your body.
 You might be having a ‘good’ day where your pain isn’t so bad, or your anxiety isn’t too bad, or if you don’t live with chronic illness, then a ‘good’ day would be when you wake up feeling good and energized.
 If that’s the case then enjoy each moment as it comes along.
 If you have access to outside space, sit outside and breathe in the fresh air.